todd-roberts/AirpunkAdventure/README.md

 - **`AirpunkAdventure_Events.ts`**
   All events used by the world.

 The scripts are prefixed intentionally so they sort together in IDEs and don’t obscure your custom scripts.
-Another nice side effect is that you can easily copy/paste the entire codebase into external tooling.
+Another nice side effect is that you can easily copy/paste the entire codebase into something like ChatGPT.

 > If you prefer to refactor these components into separate files, remember to designate any client-side scripts with **Local** execution mode.